 - Noncancerous growths in the uterus—uterine fibroids

-- Intrauterine device (IUDs)
+- Intrauterine device (IUD)

-- Scars inside the abdomen from previous surgery
+- Scars from a past surgery

 - Inflammatory bowel disease